Image

-Violent Crimes Lawyer Vienna, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
+Violent Crimes Lawyer Vienna, IL — facing arrest or an investigation means you need answers and action right away.
 Our violent crimes lawyers in Vienna, IL defend people accused of violent offenses and work to protect your freedom, record, and future immediately.
-At Combs Waterkotte, our Vienna, IL criminal defense team acts quickly to begin building your defense as soon as you call.
+At Combs Waterkotte, our Vienna, IL criminal defense team responds immediately and starts building your defense the moment you call.

 At a Glance: Violent Crime Cases in Vienna, IL